Automotive manufacturing, trade, employment and policy.Jump to full report >>

-The industry performed well in recent years, achieving strong growth in employment, production, economic output and exports.
-Nonetheless, the industry worldwide faces fundamental challenges, including profound shifts in global demand, the urgent need to tackle emissions and the advent of new technologies such as driverless cars.
+The industry has performed well in recent years, achieving strong growth in employment, production, economic output and exports.
+But the industry faces fundamental challenges, including profound shifts in global demand, environmental concerns and the advent of new technologies such as driverless cars.

-The UK manufacturing sector is highly integrated with the rest of Europe, with large volumes of trade not just in final products, but also in component parts (the supply chain).
-For instance, the UK imported £13.4 billion’s worth of vehicle engines and parts in 2016, 80% of which came from the EU.
-The manufacturers’ trade body (EEF) and the automotive trade body (SMMT) have both called on the Government to protect that close integration.
+The UK automotive manufacturing sector is highly integrated with the rest of Europe, in both finished cars and component parts.
+For instance, the UK imported £13.2 billion’s worth of vehicle engines and parts in 2018, 79% of which came from the EU.
+The manufacturers’ trade body (EEF) and the automotive trade body (SMMT) have both called on the Government to protect this close integration.

 Commons Briefing papers SN00611

 Authors: Jennifer Brown; Chris Rhodes